 About the student's table in a web browser

-If the teacher does not allow auto seating, after the login, the student will see a screen with the message "Please wait, your bridge teacher will seat you".
+If the teacher does not allow auto seating, after the login, the student will see a screen with the message "Please wait, your bridge teacher will seat you."
 There is no need to take any action.
 As soon as the teacher seats the student, a bridge table will appear on the screen.

 On the table, the student is always positioned on the bottom of the screen.

 In the middle of the screen during the auction, you will see the auction box.
-The question mark sign shows which turn it is to bid.
-The players who are vulnerable are in red, non-vulnerable are in white.
+The question mark sign shows whose turn it is to bid.
+The players who are vulnerable are in red, and non-vulnerable are in white.
 After the auction is done, the box will move to the top left corner.

 On the bottom right corner is situated the bidding box.
 It will disappear after the auction is done.